kiselevart/neetcode/README.md

-code and notes of my personal work on the neetcode roadmap
+code and notes of my personal work on the neetcode.
 methodology:
   i follow the roadmap set out in https://neetcode.io/roadmap aiming to solve at minimum one problem a day whenever possible